 - Unlocking the power of social influencers (Charity Comms)

 - Gaining coverage in a digital media world (PRCA)

 Working with a coach can be an excellent investment for your business.
 A coach will help you work through any issues, keep you accountable and push you when you need it.
 Take your time to find someone who has the right level and type of experience to help you and your business.
 Having respect for and liking this person is a must too.

 I am fortunate to have found a great coach who I meet with on a regular basis.
-Luan Wise has a wealth of experience in the marketing industry and offers valuable insights for my target audience, as well a growing a business itself.
-I know that I am someone who needs accountability (I’m an “Obliger” according to Gretchen Rubin “Four Tendancies” framework).
+Luan Wise has a wealth of experience in the marketing industry and offers valuable insights for my target audience, as well as growing a business itself.

 9. It’s good to talk